And Then You Pray for Me

 And Then You Pray for Me is the fifth studio album by American rapper Westside Gunn, released on October 13, 2023, by Griselda Records and Empire.
 The album is a sequel to Gunn's 2020 album Pray for Paris.
-With guest appearances from AA Rashid, JID, Conway The Machine, Cartier A Williams, Benny the Butcher, DJ Drama, Stove God Cooks, Rick Ross, Estee Nack, Trap-A-Holics, Giggs, Ty Dolla Sign, Keisha Plum, Denzel Curry, Boldy James, EST Gee, Jeezy, DJ Swamp Izzo, DJ Holiday, Peezy, Rome Streetz, and KayCyy, the album features a shift in sound from Gunn's signature boom bap style, incorporating trap elements reminiscent of the late 2000s and 2010s.
+With guest appearances from AA Rashid, JID, Conway the Machine, Cartier A Williams, Benny the Butcher, DJ Drama, Stove God Cooks, Rick Ross, Estee Nack, Trap-A-Holics, Giggs, Ty Dolla $ign, Keisha Plum, Denzel Curry, Boldy James, EST Gee, Jeezy, DJ Swamp Izzo, DJ Holiday, Peezy, Rome Streetz, and KayCyy, the album features Gunn's signature boom bap style alongside trap elements.
 The album debuted at number 29 on the Billboard 200, making it Gunn's highest commercial debut on the chart.

 Background

-In April 2023, Westside Gunn announced that the album was to be released on June 23, 2023, but it was later delayed.
-The album's title refers to a lyric in the song "Eric B" by Westside Gunn, where he raps: "Pray for Paris, then you pray for me."
-The album's cover was designed by Virgil Abloh using Caravaggio's depiction of The Entombment of Christ.
+In April 2023, Westside Gunn announced that And Then You Pray for Me was to be released on June 23, 2023, in line with Paris Fashion Week.
+The album is a sequel to his 2020 album Pray for Paris and its title refers to a lyric in Gunn's song "Eric B", where he raps: "Pray for Paris, then you pray for me."
+The album's cover was designed by Virgil Abloh using Caravaggio's The Entombment of Christ.
+Gunn began production of the album in January 2023.
+For several months, Gunn traveled across multiple countries, including Greece, Germany, United Kingdom, Egypt, and France, and recorded in numerous studios.
+A song featuring Doe Boy was recorded but was not included in the album after the session files were lost.
+The album released on October 13, 2023, with Gunn stating that it was his final solo studio album.